redhat-developer/tekton-hub/docs/development.md

 To create tables and initialise the data, we need to run the db-migration.

-Run the below command to create migration image and the job.
+Run the below command to create migration image and run the job.

 ```
 ko apply -f config/db-migration/14-db-migration.yaml